 What does it mean to live a more sustainable lifestyle?

-This is a question Maša, and I have been asking ourselves a lot lately.
-Over the past couple of years, we’ve focused on pairing down and giving up the consumption of animal products.
-We’re proud of these personal developments, but it’s just a few aspects of what it means to live mindfully, at least in our opinion.
+This is a question Maša, and I have been asking ourselves over the years.
+Since 2014, we’ve primarily focused on pairing down and giving up the consumption of animal products.
+We’re proud of these personal developments, but it’s just a few aspects of what it means to consume mindfully.

 Let’s get into the tips.